NACD Officers

 He has been named Mississippi State University’s College of Agriculture and Life Sciences Alumnus of the Year.

-Secretary-Treasurer Mark Masters – Georgia
+First Vice President Mark Masters – Georgia

-Secretary-Treasurer Mark Masters has been a supervisor on the Lower Chattahoochee River Soil and Water Conservation District in southwest Georgia for over ten years and currently serves as President of the Georgia Association of Conservation Districts.
+First Vice President Mark Masters has been a supervisor on the Lower Chattahoochee River Soil and Water Conservation District in southwest Georgia for over ten years and currently serves as President of the Georgia Association of Conservation Districts.
 As Executive Director of the Georgia Water Planning and Policy Center, he is well-versed on issues related to water use and management and has participated in a large portfolio of conservation research and outreach projects across the United States.

 Mark is active on a number of local, state and national advisory boards and has been recognized as Georgia’s Supervisor of the Year (2020), a Georgia “Clean Water Hero” (2017) and, proudly, as a graduate of the National Conservation Foundation’s Next Generation Leadership Institute (2022).
 Mark operates a beef cow and timber farm with his family and, along with his wife Amy, enjoys watching their three beautiful daughters make other kids look foolish on the soccer field